Introduction

 Matthew 23:1-3

-If the Seventh-day Adventist church were to recognize these items openly, and specifically in regards to the scriptures, I would return.
-I know that’s not going to happen.
-Even Adventist leaders say that.
-They say the church couldn’t bear the grief or internal struggle if it were to say she was wrong, because she already said she was the only one who was right.
+If the Seventh-day Adventist church were to recognize these scriptures that defy their defense, then I would have no good reason to leave.
+Even Adventist leaders who know about the problem the church has have told me the church couldn’t bear the grief or internal struggle if it were to say she was wrong, because she already said she was the only one who was right.Â

 Laodicea

 In the story of the Tortoise and the Hare, the hare told the tortoise that he was the going to be the winner.
 Did you know that the hare was a Laodicean?
 Its true.
 We can all learn a good lesson in the parallels.
-Laodicea as a sore winner, or well, an almost winner, but caught sleeping, assuming that he was rich and in need of nothing.
+Laodicea as a sore winner, or well, an almost winner, but caught sleeping, assuming that he was rich and in need of nothing.Â

 Elitism is something athletes take very serious.
-Every Christians should take this very serious too, but always saving “sorry but it’s me on the winning side” for battles with the spiritual powers of the worlds darkness –and not for flesh and blood.
+Every Christians should take this very serious too, but always saving “sorry but it’s me on the winning side” for battles with the [spiritual] powers of the worlds darkness –and not for flesh and blood.Â

-I know what someone will say, “but, we battle with systems, corruption in belief”, but if corruption of forms of belief exist within our own system, then what have we accomplished by fixing it in others or by telling them if they aren’t with us that they have rejected our sight?
+I know what someone will say, “but, we battle with systems, corruption in belief”, but if corruption of forms of belief exist within our own system, then what have we accomplished by fixing it in others or by telling them if they aren’t with us that they have rejected our leading role?
 That’s an elitism mindset that causes it in the first place.
-We both need the Doctor.
+Let’s face it, we both need the great Physician equally, and always will within denominations, being Revelation 14:4 points to individuals and not churches.Â

 Jesus said not to take the best seat at the wedding feast –essentially not to say “I’m going to come in, first place”.
-Maybe as a wise virgin we should be have our mind on oil for our lamps, preparing for what we have been invited to, and have little to do with what proof there is that we will take the best seat at the ceremony.
+Maybe as a wise virgin we should be have our mind on oil for our lamps, preparing for what we have been invited to, and have little to do with what proof there is that we will take the best seat at the ceremony.Â

-May the SDA church achieve here dreams as a part of the body of Gods remanent.
+May the SDA church achieve here dreams as a part of the body of Gods remanent.Â

 Ironing Out the Wrinkles